splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-dotnet-k8s.rst

    # Check if cert-manager is already installed, don't deploy a second cert-manager.
    kubectl get pods -l app=cert-manager --all-namespaces

-If a certification manager (or any other TLS certificate source) is not available in the cluster, then you'll need to deploy it using ``certmanager.enabled=true``.
+If a certification manager (or any other TLS certificate source) is not available in the cluster, deploy it using ``certmanager.enabled=true``.
 Use the following commands to deploy the Helm Chart.

 .. code-block:: yaml